Astralem/improvement/checklist_18.md

 - [ ] Practice setting up firewalls and basic router configuration.
 - [ ] Learn to use Wireshark or Nmap.
 - [ ] Add 1 cybersecurity write-up to GitHub every month.
+- [ ] Learn how to code in Python and Automate Scripts
+- [ ] Have completed and done a write-up of atleast one project.

 ---